The Cost of Family Violence: November is Family Violence Prevention Month

 How can we prevent family violence?

 The best thing to do is to start a conversation.
-Speak openly and honestly about healthy relationships and warning signs.
+Speak openly and honestly about healthy relationships, unhealthy relationships, and warning signs that could indicate something more.
 Talk to the younger generation and help them learn how to have healthy communication, respect, trust, and boundaries.
-Speak with friends and family about the warning signs and listen.
+Speak with friends and family about the warning signs and concerns, listen and believe them if they disclose abuse.
 Be open to understanding their concerns.
-Friends can provide insight and education.
-They can support and encourage but ultimately, the person experiencing abuse will need time to consider their situation, make a plan for their safety, and take action.
-Only the person living with violence can know when the time is right to take steps to end the violence, they are the expert in their situation.
+Friends and family can be a source of insight and education.
+They can support and encourage but ultimately, the person experiencing abuse will need time to consider their situation, make a plan for their safety, and decide what next steps to take.
+Only the person experiencing abuse is the expert of their situation, which means only they can decide what is best for them.
 And remember if someone discloses family violence, believing them is one of the best and first ways of supporting them.

 Authored by Practicum Student Stephanie - 2024